 Alex J. Brown joined the Commercial Litigation section of the Lanier Law Firm in 2011.
 Alex represents clients in federal and state courts at both the trial and appellate level, and in domestic and international arbitration forums.
 He specializes in complex commercial disputes involving international project development, oil and gas ventures, corporate governance and shareholder rights, bankruptcy estates, financial services firms and commercial real estate.

 Alex is also heavily involved in the firm’s multi-district/mass tort litigation practice and serves on Mark Lanier’s trial team, which is responsible for getting the firm’s largest cases ready for trial.
-Those cases include the Actos bellwether trial in 2014 where Mark Lanier won a $9 billion jury verdict and the recent Pinnacle bellwether trial where he won a $502 million jury verdict.
+Those cases include the two Pinnacle bellwether trials in 2016 that resulted in a $1 billion combined jury verdict and a $502 million jury verdict, as well as the Actos bellwether trial in 2014 which resulted in a $9 billion jury verdict.

 Prior to joining the Lanier Law Firm, Alex was a partner in the Houston office of one of the oldest and largest law firms in Texas.
 He received a bachelor’s degree magna cum laude from Texas Tech University in Lubbock, Texas, and his Doctor of Jurisprudence from the University of Houston Law Center where he served as an articles editor for the Houston Journal of International Law.
 Alex has been recognized as a “Texas Rising Star” in Texas Monthly Magazine from 2006 to the present.
 He is rated AV Preeminent by Martindale-Hubbell.
 Alex’s work on several high profile verdicts led to him being recognized and recommended in The Legal 500 2016 publication, the world’s largest legal referral guide.